greenpeace/gpes-bigquery-recipes/upload-from-salesforce.md

 For large volumes you may need to split your file if Salesforce gives you an error.

+Please remmember that if the data to upload needs to be crossed latter you should include at least one field that identifies the user.
+Normally one of the following fields:

+1. DNI/NIE
+2. Email address
+3. Phone number
+4. Salesforce contact id or lead id

 ## 2 - Upload the CSVs to Google Storage

 With **Cyberduck**, upload the csv file(s) to your Google Storage Bucket.
 In our case it's named **gpes-bigquery-files**.